mtake986/Data_strs_final_project/linked_list.md

 ### **Removing the last value**
 Likely to the process of inserting, it's very similar to removing the first value.
-1. set the address for the next value of the second to last node in the linked list to nothing (because the last node is deleted and no address for the next value of the second to last node.)
+1. set the address for the next value of the second to the last node in the linked list to nothing (because the last node is deleted and no address for the next value of the second to the last node.)
 2. set the TAIL to be the second to last node.

 ### **Removing a value from the middle**